 - using an appropriate food transport vehicle

 - maintaining temperature control of food during delivery.

-You should inform your customers that food for takeaway should be consumed immediately or refrigerated and not left out of temperature control.
+You should advise your customers that food for takeaway should be consumed immediately or refrigerated and not left out of temperature control.

 Physical distancing for takeaway and delivery

-Measures must be in place to allow customers to maintain a distance of 1.5m between people when picking up takeaway.
-The use of ground markers indicating where to queue and stand should be considered.
+Measures should be in place to allow customers to maintain a distance of 1.5 metres between people when picking up takeaway and the use of ground markers indicating where to queue and stand should be considered.

 For home deliveries, ways to assist with physical distancing include promoting cashless payments and for deliveries to be placed at the door and stepping back when the customer collects the food.

-Promote cashless payments, however if cash is exchanged ensure that hands are washed with soap and water, or a hand sanitiser is used after handling money.
+Promote cashless payments.
+However, if cash is exchanged, hands should be washed with soap and water, or use a hand sanitiser after handling money.

 It is important to communicate your COVID-19 safety steps with patrons.
 Provide updates on social media or via emails and provide signage and information at venues.
 Encourage all your staff, volunteers and patrons to follow these guidelines in their daily life to keep our community safe.